 Three different LEGO Movies are being shown throughout the day in 4D – this means not only is the movie 3D but your seats will move and you may get wet!

 10. Climb in the LEGO® City Play Area

 This area includes a climbing area, slides, a construction site and fire and police themed areas.
 It’s for running, climbing and jumping!
 Socks are required to play here.

 My kids’ favorite LEGO sets are the LEGO City sets – especially fire and police!
 I thought they would eat this area up, but they didn’t stay long because they really wanted to play with actual LEGOS!

 11. Go on the Merlin’s Apprentice Ride

 This ride is something you would find at an amusement park!
 I couldn’t get my kids to ride it but I will be back! 😉 You must be 3 feet tall to ride this ride and if you are under 4 feet tall, you must be accompanied by someone over 4 feet tall.

 12. Eat at the Coffee Shop

 The cafe in LEGOLAND Discovery Center Columbus offers coffee (Starbucks!), snacks and meals.
-The Kids Meal Deal is $8 and includes a sandwich, a snack, a drink and for $4 more you can add a LEGO Lunchbox.
-Adult Meals are $11 and include a sandwich or salad, snack and drink.
-Of course you can buy items individually as well.
+Look for the Kids Meal Deal which includes a sandwich, a snack, a drink and for an additional cost you can add a LEGO Lunchbox.
 There is a decent sized seating area inside the restaurant.